-- Job was “blameless and upright” and despite being afflicted, he “did not sin.”
-Since only God is without sin, this characterization is false (although it could also be hyperbole, a practice that does occur elsewhere in the Bible).
+- Job was “blameless and upright” (Job 1:1).
+And despite being afflicted, he “did not sin” (Job 1:22 & 2:10).
+Since only God is without sin, this characterization is false.
+Although it could also be hyperbole, a practice that occurs elsewhere in the Bible.

 Supporting evidence that Job was a real person:

-- God, as recorded by the prophet Ezekiel, refers to Job along with Daniel and Noah.
+- God, as recorded by the prophet Ezekiel, refers to Job along with Daniel and Noah (Ezekiel 14:19-20).
 Surely, if Job was fictional, God would not mention him in the same context as two people who did live (for whom there is biblical support).

 - In that same passage, God testifies that Job was righteous.
-It seems unlikely that God would so affirm a fictitious person.
+It seems unlikely that God would so affirm a fictitious person as righteous.

 So was Job a real person or not?
 Was his story fact or fiction?

 The answers to these questions will never be fully resolved, but for me it doesn’t matter.
-Whether he is fact or fiction, Job’s story is part of God’s inspired word, so regardless we can learn from it, be inspired by it, and be strengthened in our faith because of it.
+Whether he is real or imagined, whether his story is fact or fiction, Job’s account is part of God’s inspired word.
+So regardless we can learn from it, be inspired by it, and be strengthened in our faith because of it.